Contents

 What Happens When the Wiki Gets Big?

-At this point, Em’s wiki sounds pretty great: knowledge is structured, cross-referenced, capable of cross-concept synthesis, queryable by other Agents at any time.
-But as the wiki grew from 20-something pages to 50-something pages and then to 120+ files, a problem started to surface.
+At this point, everything about Agent Em’s wiki sounds great: knowledge is structured, cross-referenced, capable of cross-concept synthesis, queryable by other Agents at any time.
+But just as we get here, another problem was about to surface — performance slowed down.

 This is a linear token cost scaling problem [3][10] — the larger the wiki, the more tokens get read per query, and most of what gets read ends up unused.
 This is actually the flip side of the Context Stuffing problem discussed in the Context Engineering article: you’re not loading everything into Context at startup (that’s eager loading), you’re being forced to read too much at query time (that’s a search problem).

-More specifically, the issue is that Em’s query workflow is missing a search layer.
+More specifically, the issue is that Em’s current query workflow is missing a search layer.
 The current flow is: read index → read pages → synthesize answer.
 The truly ideal flow should be: use semantic search to find the most relevant pages → read only those pages → synthesize answer.
 The difference is whether the first step is “traversal” or “search.”
 Traversal cost grows proportionally with wiki size; search cost is (in theory) constant.

-Eventually I introduced QMD (a semantic query tool based on vector search [6]), letting Em’s queries first use semantic search to narrow the scope before reading the relevant pages.
+So I introduced QMD (a semantic query tool based on vector search [6]), letting Em’s queries first use semantic search to narrow the scope before reading the relevant pages.
 But the QMD integration story is more complex — it involves a three-phase design — so I’ll save that for the next article on the memory system.

 Knowledge Is More Than Storage